|Born||in Metuchen, New Jersey, USA|

-David Copperfield is the first living illusionist to be honored with a star on the Hollywood Walk of Fame.
-He was knighted by the French government.
-He-along with Steven Speilberg, Martin Scorsese and Colin Powell-received the Living Legend award from the United States Library of Congress.
-He has been named Magician of the Century and Magician of the Millennium.
+David Copperfield is the first living illusionist to be honored with a star on the Hollywood Walk of Fame: he won the star on April 25th, 1995, for the category "Live Performance" and the address is 7021 Hollywood Boulevard in Hollywood, California, USA.
+On October 2nd, 1994, he was knighted by the French government as Chevalier of Arts and Letters, and on May 22th, 1999, he received an honorary doctorate of Humane Letters from Fordham University.
+Along with Steven Spielberg, Martin Scorsese and Colin Powell, on April 24th, 2000, he received the Living Legend award from the United States Library of Congress.
+In 1979 and 1986 he has been named "Magician of the Year" by the Academy of Magical Arts, in July 2000 he has been named "Magician of the Millennium" by the International Federation of Magic Societies (FISM), and on September 15th, 2011, he has been named "Magician of the Century" and "King of Magic" by the Society of American Magicians.
 His face graces the postage stamps of six different countries, making him the only living magician to receive this honor.

 Sound impossible?
 David Copperfield built a reputation on making the impossible look easy.
 He singlehandedly redefined his art, and remains the most emulated illusionist in the history of magic.